Michael Salazar: Montreal Impact

-Salazar was selected in the second round (24th overall) of the 2016 MLS SuperDraft by Montreal Impact.
+Salazar was selected in the second round (24th overall) of the 2016 MLS SuperDraft by CF Montréal.
 He attracted favorable attention when he scored a goal for the Impact during a pre-season friendly match against D.C.
 United.
 He signed his first MLS contract on March 1, 2016.
 Salazar started the season by making 2 starts with Montreal's USL affiliate FC Montreal.
 Salazar made his MLS and Impact debut on 7 May 2016 when he came on as a substitute in a 4–4 draw with the Columbus Crew On 1 June he scored his first professional goal in a 4–2 loss to Toronto FC in the first leg of the Canadian Championship semifinals.
 Salazar made his first MLS start on 2 July and scored his first and second career MLS goals to help give the Impact a 3–2 win over the New England Revolution.

 On 2 May 2017 Salazar was loaned to the Impact's USL affiliate Ottawa Fury FC after only making 2 substitute appearances in the Impact's first 9 matches.
 He made his Fury debut on 6 May in a 0–0 draw with the Tampa Bay Rowdies and scored his first goal for the Fury on 20 May in a 4–3 win over New York Red Bulls II.
 Salazar's strong performance's with the Fury saw him return to the impact after 4 appearances with Ottawa.
-He picked up his first goal of the season for the Impact on 5 July in a 1–3 loss to the Houston Dynamo.
+He picked up his first goal of the season for the Impact on 5 July in a 1–3 loss to the Houston Dynamo FC.
 Salazar would also manage to put the ball in the net in Montreal's next two games, scoring and picking up an assist against the Philadelphia Union on 19 July in a 2–1 win and scoring in a 1–2 loss to FC Dallas on 22 July.

 On 28 February 2018 Salazar was loaned to Ottawa for a second spell.
 In the Fury's first game of the 2018 season, Salazar picked up an assist in a 1–4 defeat to the Charlotte Independence.
 After making 4 appearances for Ottawa, Salazar suffered a knee injury that forced him to miss the rest of the season.

 Salazar was released by Montreal at the end of their 2018 season.

 In early 2019, Salazar went on trial with USL Championship club Birmingham Legion FC and scored a goal for them in a 3–1 victory in a friendly against the Chattanooga Red Wolves on 13 February 2019 However, he was not offered a contract with the Legion.